avoid asocial violence with

 additional benefits it can bring almost any human being are:-

-real understanding of violence.
+real understanding of violence (Part 1).
 Most movies have the characters

 scramble for the gun or knife on the floor.
 TFT teaches us that the

-mind is the most important tool, not the gun or knife.
-It tells us to
+brain/mind is the most important tool, not the gun or knife.

 In this way, we move beyond intimidation and see what works = intent.

-We just need to produce injury, that is spinal reflexes, by
+We just need to produce injury (spinal reflexes and consequent critical injury) by

 consistently targetting specific body areas, often those barred from